JMaxant/docker_wordpress/README.md

 Most of the credit goes to the [wodby crew](https://wodby.com/), who does an amazing job with those fantastic docker images.
 Give them some love, they deserve it

 This is pretty much WIP : this is a pet-project of mine to better understand and work with docker and devOps methodology.
-So, I plan on adding a **_Makefile_** to kickstart wordpress projects, and do the same for Drupal 8 project (and pretty much any framework that I will fancy at a given time).
+So, I plan on
+ - adding a **_Makefile_** to kickstart wordpress projects, and do the same for Drupal 8 project (and pretty much any framework that I will fancy at a given time).
+ - Add useful documentation on how to use this.
+This is actually the highest priority, to be honest

+---
+This is **_my_** baby.
+I know he is probably broken and messed up but I love it the way it is.
+But please, fill issues, comments, forks if you want to ! :P